PUBG Sanhok map: what to look for, how to survive

 Where to drop in PUBG’s Sanhok map

 The short answer is that unlike other Plunkbat maps, there isn’t really a place that’s completely safe.
 Chances are that wherever you drop, someone else will be there too.
-Named locations tend to be where the big firefights are, particularly any of the boot camps and the Training Centre, but even the more rural locations can be a hotbed for activity.
+Named locations tend to be where the big firefights are, particularly any of the camps and the Bootcamp in the centre of the map, but even the more rural locations can be a hotbed for activity.

 Generally speaking, dropping in clusters of unnamed buildings of around three or four in total tends to reap the most benefits while at the same time not a popular tourist destination.
 It’s a general rule of thumb that this works on most maps, but here it’s also important to be aware of those jumping out of the plane at the beginning of the game may end up where you’re going, even if they jumped much earlier than you.